TeresaRosinski/KombrewWithRedux/README.md

 ## Setup/Installation Requirements

-### Required Software

-- Clone the GitHub repository by running `git clone https://github.com/TeresaRosinski/Kombrew)` in the terminal.
+- Clone the GitHub repository by running `git clone https://github.com/TeresaRosinski/Kombrew` in the terminal.
 - Or download the ZIP file by clicking on `Code` then `Download ZIP` from this repository.
 - Open the program in a code editor.
 - Type 'npm install' in the command line to install the necessary packages.